|

 -

-Residues are highlighted by shading their background, therefore
+Residues are highlighted by changing background, therefore

 no color needs to be specified.
 Although, this highligting